 If you suspect that your car may have been recalled, simply insert your VIN in the recall tool and identify all of the recalls associated with your vehicle in the last 15 years.

-Greg Coleman Law auto injury attorneys offer free consultation to individuals and families who have been injured after a defective airbag accident.
+Greg Coleman Law accident lawyers offer free consultation to individuals and families who have been injured after a defective airbag accident.

 Airbags are supposed to protect individuals, and when they fail to do so, negligent companies should be held accountable for their actions.